Writing about people, place, journeys.

 — Student, Arvon Masterclass

 In 2023, I launched a podcast on the art of travel, Gone to Timbuktu.
-This was partly to give my reading and critical appreciation of other people’s work more structure.
+This was partly to give more structure to my reading, and improve my critical appreciation of other people’s work.
+The second series will be released on 06.02.25.

 I’m influenced by the works of Laura Beatty, Abdulrazak Gurnah, W.G.
 Sebald, Ryszard Kapuscinski, Sven Lindquist, and Freya Stark.
 I’m also interested by artist collaborations, such as W.H.
 Auden and Louis MacNeice, and John Steinbeck and Robert Capa.